waku-org/js-waku/guides/reactjs-relay.md

 }
 ```

-Then, add a button to send messages to the `App` function:
+Then, add a button to the `App` function:

 ```js
 function App() {